Showing Collections: 1 - 30 of 58

 Abstract The provenance of these records is varied, but all of these records pertain to the buildings and campus of Appalachian.
 Design, maintenance and construction on the campus of Appalachian State University is generally carried out by the Physical Plant.
 The blueprints and drawings in this collection date 1928-2010.

 Abstract The Appalachian State University Board of Trustees advises the Board of Governors and the Chancellor primarily on the management and development of the University.
-The Board of Trustees Records mainly consist of correspondence files between the ASU Chancellor and the ASU Board of Trustees generally in the form of memos with attached reports, self-studies, and newspaper or magazine clippings.
+The Board of Trustees records consist of the minutes for board meetings and retreats, as well as correspondence between the ASU Chancellor and the ASU Board of Trustees, a self-study, and membership files on former board members.